 Both Related, But Quite Different

+The distinction between API documentation and specification lies in their target audience and their usage.
 API Documentation and API Specification differ from one another in terms of human and machine readability as well as purpose and objective.
 The significant distinction between the both is that while Specification is primarily intended for human reading, it provides a broad understanding of the functionality of the API and the expected results, Documentation is intended for more precise, direct information.
 The API documentation tells developers and other API consumers how to use the API.
 After all, how can your API be successful if developers don’t know how to use it?
 At the end of the day API, documentation, and API specifications are all keys to the success of an API.
+Together, they enable developers to both understand the API at a high level and engage with it practically.

 Incident Management: How to Resolve API Downtime Issues Before It Escalates